 What is Card Not Present (CNP) Transaction?

-In an earlier post, we reviewed the Card Present(CP) transaction.
-In the current post, we will review the Card Not Present(CNP) transaction.
+In an earlier post, we looked at Card Present (CP) transactions.
+In this post, we will cover Card Not Present (CNP) transactions.

-If you have purchased an item online using your phone or desktop computer, you would have made a Card Not Present(CNP) transaction.
-In essence, at the time of purchase, the merchant cannot directly read the consumer card information (present in the chip or magnetic strip) as done in an in-store purchase.
+If you have ever bought something online using your phone or computer, you have made a Card Not Present (CNP) transaction.
+In a CNP transaction, the merchant cannot directly read your card information from the chip or magnetic strip, as they would in an in-store purchase.

 What type of transactions is CNP?

-(d) Recurring payments or Subscriptions
+(d) Recurring payments or subscriptions

 So, how do CNP transactions work?